atomix/atomix.github.io/atomix/docs/installation.md

 ### Transports

-Atomix uses [Catalyst](/catalyst) for its [Transport] API, which is required in order for Atomix clients and servers to communicate with each other.
+Atomix requires a [Transport] implementation in order for clients and servers to communicate with each other:

 #### catalyst-netty